-Prior to monitoring wells installation, six (6) soil probes designated as SP-9 to SP-14 will be installed during this investigation.
-The soil probes will be installed at the target locations of proposed six monitoring wells in the vicinity of historically installed monitoring wells and groundwater probes, where soil and groundwater interface was reported to be successfully encountered during previous investigations.
+Prior to monitoring wells installation, a total of nine (9) soil probes designated as SP-9 to SP-17 will be installed during this investigation.
+The purpose of these soil probes is to further assess the soil quality on-site and to identify the provenance of chlorinated soil vapors detected previously across the Site.
 Figure 5 provides the proposed locations of the soil probes.
 These soil probes will surpass the depth to groundwater and terminate at the depth refusal.

-Specifically, SP-9 will be installed at the western corner of the Site in the vicinity of historical monitoring well MW-1, SP-10 at the northern corner in the vicinity of MW-2, SP-11 at the eastern corner in the vicinity of MW-3, SP-12 at the southern corner in the vicinity of MW-4, and SP-13 in the central portion of the Site in the vicinity of MW-5 and SP-14 in the southeastern portion in the vicinity of historical groundwater probe GW-1.
-Each soil probe will be advanced in at least three different locations within the target area shown on the proposed sampling map in Figure 5 to determine the correct placement of the monitoring well, where soil and groundwater interface is intercepted by evaluating the soil texture and assessing soil saturation thickness relative to depth of refusal.
+Specifically, SP-9 will be installed at the western corner of the Site in the vicinity of previous soil probe SP-2, SP-10 at the northern corner in the vicinity pf previous soil probe SP-6, SP-11 at the eastern corner, SP-12 at the southern corner, SP-13 in the central portion of the Site in the vicinity of previous soil probe SP-4, SP-14 in the southeastern portion in the vicinity of previous soil probe SP-7, SP-15 in the western portion in the vicinity of previous soil vapor points SV-2A and SV-2B, SP-16 in the northwestern portion and SP-17 at the location of the former auto repair shop in the central portion of the Site.
+Each soil probe will be advanced in at least three different locations within the target area shown on the proposed sampling map in Figure 5 to determine the correct placement of the monitoring well, where soil and groundwater interface is intercepted by assessing soil saturation thickness relative to the depth of refusal.

-The soil probes will be installed utilizing a Geoprobe 7822DT, which operates via direct-push technology and can be fitted with Geoprobe[®] tooling and sampling equipment.
+The soil probes will be installed utilizing a Geoprobe 7822DT, which operates via direct-push technology and can be fitted with Geoprobe® tooling and sampling equipment.
 If necessary, two probes will be installed in each proposed location to ensure that there will be adequate soil recovered from each sampling interval.

 Soil sampling will comply with NYSDEC DER-10 3.5.2.
 Soil samples will be collected in all probes at 2-foot intervals utilizing a 4-foot or 5-foot-long Macro Core sampler fitted with dedicated acetate liners.
 The Macro sampler allows for the collection of discrete soil samples.
-Each sampler will be installed with 21⁄2-inch diameter drill rods.
-The soil retrieved in the acetate liners will be characterized in the field at 2-foot intervals by a HydroTech geologist.
-This characterization will consist of soil classification and screening for evidence of organic vapors utilizing a Photoionization Detector (PID) with an 11.7eV bulb.
-This is accomplished by running the PID across the soil samples.
-The soil classification will be based upon the Unified Soil Classification System (USCS).
-In addition, any visual or olfactory evidence of hydrocarbons will be identified.
-Soil classification and PID readings will be recorded in the daily field reports.
-Soil probe logs will be generated based upon the soil characterization, along with the PID field screening.
-Appendix C provides a sample boring log.
+Each sampler will be installed with 2/2inch diameter drill rods.
+The soil retrieved in the acetate liners will be characterized in the field by a HydroTech geologist.
+Upon cutting open the acetate liners from a soil probe, separate aliquots of soil samples obtained at every 2-foot intervals will be placed into separate clean airtight zip-lock bags.
+The soil characterization will consist of headspace screening for evidence of organic vapors utilizing a Photoionization Detector (PID) with an 11.7eV bulb and soil classification.